 Fee Earner Maximum allowable hourly and daily rates

-Senior Practitioner (permitted to practise on his account for 5 years or more) (SP)° or her own
+Senior Practitioner (permitted to practise on his or her own account for 5 years or more) (SP) 1

-hourly rate \$495
+hourly rate \$506

-Junior Practitioner (permitted to practise on his account for less than 5 years) (JP)° or her own
+Junior Practitioner (permitted to practise on his or her own account for less than 5 years) $(JP)^1$

-hourly rate \$352
+hourly rate \$374

-Restricted Practitioner (RP) °, #
+Restricted Practitioner (RP) ^{1, 2}

-hourly rate \$297
+hourly rate \$319

+Fee Earner Maximum allowable hourly and daily rates

-Clerk/Paralegal (C/PL) ##
+Clerk/Paralegal (C/PL) 3

-hourly rate \$231
+hourly rate \$242

-Counsel fees charged as a disbursement to practic charged by in-house Counsel: tioners or
+Counsel fees charged as a disbursement to practitioners or charged by in-house Counsel:

-Counsel (C)
+Counsel (C) 4 -

-hourly rate \$418
+hourly rate \$473

-daily rate \$4,180
+daily rate \$4,730

-Senior Counsel (SC)
+Senior Counsel (SC) 5

-hourly rate \$682
+hourly rate \$693

-daily rate \$6,820
+daily rate \$6,930

+Notes-
-The reference to Restricted Practitioner, Junior Practitioner or Senior Practitioner in this Determination includes all legal practitioners even if the services were rendered in another State or Territory.
-Where a local practitioner has held an interstate practising certificate, the length of unrestricted legal practice in that other jurisdiction is to be counted in assessing that practitioner's years of practice for the purposes of this Determination.

-[#] The reference to Restricted Practitioner in this Determination includes practitioners undertaking restricted legal practice for the purposes of obtaining the required experience set out in section 50 of the Act and does not include a reference to an Australian legal practitioner who has a condition placed on their practising certificate by the Legal Practice Board, State Administrative Tribunal or otherwise, requiring them to practise under supervision for disciplinary, medical or other reasons.

-^{##} The reference to Clerk/Paralegal in this Determination includes a law graduate prior to their admission to practise as an Australian lawyer.

-- The reference to Counsel in this Determination means a practitioner acting as a barrister other than a Senior Counsel and includes a practitioner appearing in court who does not practise in accordance with Supreme Court Practice Direction 10.5. - The reference to Senior Counsel in this Determination means a person within the meaning of item 11 or item 12 of Regulation 5(2) of the Legal Profession Regulations 2009 (WA).
+- 1 The reference to Restricted Practitioner, Junior Practitioner or Senior Practitioner in this Determination includes all legal practitioners even if the services were rendered in another State or Territory.
+Where a local practitioner has held an interstate practising certificate, the length of unrestricted legal practice in that other jurisdiction is to be counted in assessing that practitioner's years of practice for the purposes of this Determination. - The reference to Restricted Practitioner in this Determination includes practitioners undertaking restricted legal practice for the purposes of obtaining the required experience set out in section 50 of the Act and does not include a reference to an Australian legal practitioner who has a condition placed on their practising certificate by the Legal Practice Board, State Administrative Tribunal or otherwise, requiring them to practise under supervision for disciplinary, medical or other reasons. - 3 The reference to Clerk/Paralegal in this Determination includes a law graduate prior to their admission to practise as an Australian lawyer. - 4 The reference to Counsel in this Determination means a practitioner acting as a barrister other than a Senior Counsel, including, for the purposes of items 10, 11, 17, 22, 25 and 26, a practitioner appearing in court who does not practise in accordance with Supreme Court Practice Direction 10.5. - 5 The reference to Senior Counsel in this Determination means a person within the meaning of item 11 or item 12 of Regulation 5(2) of the Legal Profession Regulations 2009 (WA).

-7 Counsel fees
+8 Counsel fees

-- (a) All appearances are intended to be charged at the applicable counsel rate, and not at any higher rate that may be applicable to the actual practitioner by reason of the person undertaking the appearance otherwise being entitled to charge as a Senior Practitioner. - (b) Fees charged by practitioners who practice solely as barristers in accordance with Supreme Court Practice Direction 10.5 are only to be charged at the rates provided for counsel of their seniority and are not to be charged at rates applicable to Senior Practitioner. - (c) The increase in Counsel rates, and no increase in Senior Counsel rates is designed to narrow the gap between those levels of seniority of counsel and more accurately reflect the market for legal services. - (d) Recovery of daily fees for counsel on the taxation or assessment of a Bill of Costs is intended to apply only when a full day has been worked, either in Court or in Court and in preparation for a subsequent hearing day.
+- (a) All appearances are intended to be charged at the applicable counsel rate, and not at any higher rate that may be applicable to the actual practitioner by reason of the person undertaking the appearance otherwise being entitled to charge as a Senior Practitioner. - (b) Fees charged by practitioners who practise solely as barristers in accordance with Supreme Court Practice Direction 10.5 are only to be charged at the rates provided for counsel of their seniority and are not to be charged at rates applicable to Senior Practitioner. - (c) Whilst all rates for Counsel have been increased, the Committee has continued to increase Counsel rates disproportionally to Senior Counsel and Senior Practitioner rates, in line with its practice of narrowing the gap between those levels of seniority of legal practitioner, and to more accurately reflect the market for legal services. - (d) Recovery of daily fees for counsel on the taxation or assessment of a Bill of Costs is intended to apply only when a full day has been worked, either in Court or in Court and in preparation for a subsequent hearing day.

-8 Disbursements
+9 Disbursements